RockefellerArchiveCenter/processing-manual/processing.md

   - Each individual collection may have its own stipulations, so it is essential to become familiar with all the terms of the agreement for the specific collection pertinent to a processing project.
 Consult with the Assistant Director for Processing for copies of appropriate documents from the collection files.

-  - Some collection agreements require the researcher to sign a RAC access and/or use permission form prior to conducting research.
+  - Some collection agreements require the researcher to sign an RAC access and/or use permission form prior to conducting research.
 (Example: Population Council Accession 2).
 Any applicable permissions are addressed during *RACcess* registration.

   - Some collection agreements indicate that the archival material is closed pending processing.
 In this case, access/use is restricted until the collection is processed.
 The Assistant Director for Processing will designate the material “open” once the necessary work is completed.